Today Programme interview with JER on British Steel pensions: May 2016

 In 2016 I was appointed as a Specialist Advisor to the Work and Pensions Select Committee in its inquiry into the Pension Protection Fund and the Pensions Regulator.

 I am a regular contributor to the Financial Times and

 the BBC Radio 4 Today Programme and have appeared on the BBC News at Ten & Channel 4 News.

-Over the last ten years I have written over 70 research notes and articles on all aspects of pensions, including a series of 50 notes sponsored by RBC Capital Markets and 20 comment pieces in the Financial Times' FTfm.
+Over the last ten years I have written over 70 research notes and articles on all aspects of pensions, including a series of 50 notes sponsored by RBC Capital Markets and over 40 comment pieces in the Financial Times' FTfm.

 Amongst these notes, I was the first person to highlight the pension position of UK universities (2006), MPs (2008), the Coal Board (2008) and The Church of England (2010), as well as the impact of recent changes to public sector pensions.

 I was also a consultant to the Accounting Standards Board on FRS17 and the International Accounting Standards Board on share options.

 My practical & pragmatic approach is underpinned by a rigorous framework of economics and I have worked with leading US academics, including Harvard Business School to turn Boots Pensions into a Case Study.